seraogianluca/GIAR/docs/Implementation.md

 },
 ```

-Second stage: Deconstructs an array field from the game documents to output a game document for each element.
+**Second stage**: Deconstructs an array field from the game documents to output a game document for each element.
 Each output document is the input document with the value of the `ratings` array field replaced by the element.

 **N.B.**
 The `ratings` field is an array of embedded document that contains a document for each possible rating value (from 1 to 5).
 Each document contains the rating value, and the number of times that the rating was given to the game.